e-conomic/vml-docs/docs/source/getting_started.rst

    print(token)

-the variable :code:`token` is a string :code:`eyJhbGciOiJIUzI1NiIsInR5cC...` that an end user or e-conomic can use to authenticate against the autosuggest prediction related endpoints, the token is transfered in the Authorization header and uses the Bearer schema, a request could look like this
+the variable :code:`token` is a string :code:`eyJhbGciOiJIUzI1NiIsInR5cC...` that an end user or e-conomic can use to authenticate against the Autosuggest prediction related endpoints, the token is transfered in the Authorization header and uses the Bearer schema, a request could look like this